Tozer Pak: Artistic career

 Pak is known for his attempts in "calibrating and transforming uncontrollable variables" in daily life.
 His artwork often features chance encounters, conversations, and discovery.
 His artwork is "difficult to collect and sell" and he has "no intention of participating in the system" of art commercialization.
 His style of art is described as "almost invisible, almost impossible to document, but manages to explore the human condition in all its complexities and with loving precision."

+Time is a re-current element's in Pak's work.
+In the work "Waiting for a Friend" (2006), he stood still in a subway station in Hong Kong, to wait until a friend would, by chance, pass by.
+After a while, a friend did pass by.
+His friend asked Pak, "Why do you know I will walk through there ?".
+Pak replied "I don't know, but I have waited for you for a long time !"
+Pak put a stop at constant rush of this fast city.
+He presented an alternate way of experiencing time, experiencing the city.

 While in New York, he developed his "New York Public Library Projects", a series of covert interventions in New York's public libraries.
 In Norwegian Wood (2007), Pak interchanged pages from paper copies of the novel Norwegian Wood with actual leaves from Norway.
 In Page 22: Half-Folded Library, he covertly folded the corner of page 22 of 15,000 books in 58th Street Library, Manhattan.
 Pak commented that these projects turned a public library into a "private museum" with "site-specific installations", and considered his covert interventions in 58th Street Library as a "permanent", "solo exhibition".
 Pak participated in the 3rd Guangzhou Triennial (2008) with photographs of Page 22 as an exhibit.
 Some readers criticized the ethics of these covert art projects, to which Pak humorously responded that it is "a shortcut for your artwork to enter a big institution".

 He participated in the 2008 Yokohama Triennial with the series Time Crevasse.
 It comprised two pieces of artwork exploring the concept of time: Inexistent Time was a film made from cutting and splicing the blank spaces between the frames of a motion film; Waiting for a Friend (Without an appointment) documented an experiment in which Pak selected a busy junction in Kowloon Tong station and waited until he met a friend by chance.